MX682X/PK5-UPDI-GDB-Server/README.md

   - Supporting only the two hardware breakpoints, no software breakpoints (yet)
 4. needs pyusb, libusb_package and ElementTree python package to work
 5. You'll need a copy of avr-gdb.exe with XML support.
 One is distributed with the Studio.
 It needs to be copied to the compiler dictionary
-6. To start a GDB session, execute e.g. "pk_gdbserver.py -pavr32dd28 -V5000 -b750 -a" in a command lines
+6. To start a GDB session, execute e.g. `pk_gdbserver.py -pavr32dd28 -V5000 -b750 -a` in a command line
  - -p specifies the part name
  - -V when using a PK4/5 allows you to use the Power supply feature
  - -b specifies the UPDI Clock in kHz